Javascript is not enabled.

 Medications That May Cause Water Retention

-Certain medications may cause swelling, some lead to water or sodium retention, while others cause fluid to move from inside cells or blood vessels to surrounding tissues.
-Below is a list of medications known for causing this side effect and considerations for managing it:
+Certain medications may cause swelling, some lead to water or sodium retention, and others cause fluid to move from inside cells or blood vessels to surrounding tissues.
+Below is a list of medications known to cause this side effect and considerations for managing it:

 • Pioglitazone (Actos), used for diabetes management